 Provost and Dean of Faculty Dr. Sandra G. Affenito oversees all academic programs, library services and registrar operations.

 Vice President, Development and Alumni Relations Elizabeth Kennedy ‘01 oversees development and alumni relations.

 Vice President, Strategic Partnerships Phil Susmann oversees strategic partnerships for the University.

 Vice President, Marketing and Communications Kathleen Murphy-Moriarty oversees university marketing, communications and brand management.

-Chief Financial Officer/Treasurer Lauren D. Wobby oversees the university’s financial issues and human resources.
+Chief Financial Officer/Treasurer Lauren D. Wobby oversees the university’s financial issues, human resources and public safety.

 Vice President/Dean of the College of Graduate and Continuing Studies Dr. William Clements oversees online graduate programs and distance education initiatives.

 Executive Assistant to the President Laura Amell oversees administration of the president’ office.